shohagrana64/BlogPost/OpenShift/7. Openshift memcached/memcachedBlog.md

 ```

 This command will give the required permissions. </br>
-Here is the yaml of the Redis CRD we are going to use:
+Here is the yaml of the Memcached CRD we are going to use:

 ```yaml
 apiVersion: kubedb.com/v1alpha2